SK-EID/smart-id-documentation/README.md

 ### 4.5.2.
 Postconditions

-* A new RP request request and a related transaction record has been created.
+* A new RP request and a related transaction record has been created.

 ### 4.5.3.
 Error conditions